b21809831/Data-Tools/Selection-Tool/README.md

 # bbm479

 # Important
-To set env change env file to .env here is content of .env
+To set env change env file to env here is content of .env

 "SKIP_PREFLIGHT_CHECK=true